Cameron Mooney: 2008: Premiership heartbreak

-Cameron Mooney's good form continued in 2008 season, he kicked 15 fewer goals though Geelong won 3 more games and kicked an extra 130 points.
-Mooney's season turned from memorable to forgettable during the 2008 AFL Grand Final.
+Cameron Mooney's good form continued in the 2008 season, he kicked 15 fewer goals though Geelong won 3 more games and kicked an extra 130 points.
+Although, Mooney's season turned from memorable to forgettable during the 2008 AFL Grand Final.

 Mooney started the match well taking a few early marks and ended the first quarter with two goals including one from a difficult snap from the boundary line.
 All this early good work fell to pieces at half time, when Mooney who seconds before the siren marked the ball about 5 metres out on a slight angle.
-He too comfortably walked in to kick the goal and sprayed the ball to the left registering a behind, had he kicked a goal Geelong would have gone into half time with a 2-point lead instead of 3 points behind which they ultimately did.
+He too comfortably walked in to kick the goal and sprayed the ball to the left registering a behind, had he kicked a goal Geelong would have gone into half time with a 2-point lead instead of trailing by 3 points.

 The second half started just as it ended for Mooney another missed opportunity.
-This time he was 30 metres out directly in front and missed another vital goal.
+This time he was 30 metres out directly in front, and missed another vital goal.

 Mooney finished the day with 2 goals 3 behinds from a total of 14 disposals, it was a disappointing day for himself and Geelong.

 Retirement

 After a series of injuries that kept him out of the team, Mooney announced his retirement at the end of the 2011 season.

 Mooney made a one off guest appearance for the Glenorchy Football Club in the Tasmanian State League in 2012.

 Since 2012, Mooney became a commentator on Fox Footy.
-He is also on Bounce with Jason Dunstall and Andrew Gaze.
+He is also on Bounce with Jason Dunstall, Andrew Gaze, Bernie Vince, and Ben Dixon.